osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-usage.md

-After sussessfully [install (click if not)](DOCS-USERS-Getting-Started-installations) and login in, will display a started welcome menu screen.
+After successfully [install (click if not)](DOCS-USERS-Getting-Started-installations) and login in, will display a started welcome menu screen.
 If you still not install can read the [Getting Started installations](DOCS-USERS-Getting-Started-installations) page wiki and then get back here.

 All those icons are **Modules** that can enabled or disabled per **Employees** only.
+The complete list of features per modules are described in the [OSPOS-complete-feature-datasheet](OSPOS-complete-feature-datasheet#complete-list-of-features) wiki page.
 1. [Configuration](#1-configuration)
 2. [Employees](#2-employees)
 3. [Permissions](#3-permissions)